seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Opening the leaden casket*

-Fair Portia’s counterfeit!
+Fair Portia's counterfeit!
 What demi-god
 Hath come so near creation?
 Move these eyes?
 Or whether, riding on the balls of mine,
 Seem they in motion?
-Here are sever’d lips,
+Here are sever'd lips,
 Parted with sugar breath: so sweet a bar
 Should sunder such sweet friends.
 Here in her hairs
 The painter plays the spider and hath woven
 A golden mesh to entrap the hearts of men,
-Faster than gnats in cobwebs; but her eyes,–
+Faster than gnats in cobwebs; but her eyes,--
 How could he see to do them? having made one,
 Methinks it should have power to steal both his
-And leave itself unfurnish’d.
+And leave itself unfurnish'd.
 Yet look, how far
 The substance of my praise doth wrong this shadow
 In underprizing it, so far this shadow
 Doth limp behind the substance.
-Here’s the scroll,
+Here's the scroll,
 The continent and summary of my fortune.

 *\[Reads]*